qianglise/openfoam/content/workflow.rst

 Expressions
 -----------

+The Expressions functionality is a re-implementation of swak4Foam(SWiss Army Knife for Foam) created by Bernhard Gschaider and it was introduced since version v1912.
-The Expressions syntax enables users to define custom expressions for use in a variety of scenarios, including:
+The Expressions syntax enables users to define custom expressions for use in a variety of scenarios that don’t exist yet in OpenFOAM, without the need to rely on coding in
+C++, including:

+    - pre-processing utilities
     - input dictionaries
     - boundary conditions
+    - function objects (co-processing)
     - utilities, e.g. setting field values

-The Expressions functionality is a re-implementation of swak4Foam created by Bernhard Gschaider and it was introduced since version v1912.

-The following sections describe how to write the expressions and provide an overview of the range of functionality.

-swak4Foam
-• SWiss Army Knife for Foam.
-• Its primary feature is the power of mathematical expressions, no C++ required, e.g.:
-• 10*(1+0.5*sin(500*time()))
-• 15*pow(x,2)+20*pow(y,2)
-• Pre-processing utilities
-• Boundary conditions
-• Function Objects (co-processing)

-Why was swak4Foam created:
-• OpenFOAM is a CFD toolbox
-• It’s coded in C++
-• Whenever a feature is missing, it’s expected the user to code it in C++

-swak4Foam aims to bypass the requirement to code in C++, by empowering the user with capabilities that don’t exist yet in OpenFOAM, without the need to rely on coding in C++.

 Summary